 Hospital Beds Market size is continually mounting and is expected to achieve USD 4,824.2 Million at a 5.5% CAGR throughout the forecasted period by 2023.
 Hospital beds allow body positioning that is not feasible in a regular home bed.
 Hospital beds are a crucial inventory in a hospitals' ability to take in patients and treat them in the best possible manner.
 The rise in acute diseases is projected to transform the need to maintain a sufficient reserve of beds for patients in a mass calamity such as a natural disaster or a pandemic.
 Hospital beds are particularly designed for hospitalized patients who are in want of some form of health care facilities.

 A high number of individuals who become diagnosed with COVID-19 may show symptoms that necessitate emergency care and receive medication at a hospital, thus creating the need for hospital beds.
 At the same time, other patients with COVID-19 are being admitted to hospitals for unrelated reasons but still require deterrents because of their infectious grade.
 Thus, the overwhelming of Intensive Care Unit (ICU) beds reserved for the most critical patients demand the highest standard level of care available, and their need has been extremely high this year.
 The non-ICU beds are also varying significantly on a day-to-day basis as they are only accurate when hospitals report the data.
 In the course of this pandemic, the US has reported a considerable shortage of beds; for instance, California reported a record number of COVID-19 as the virus continues to surge in the state, and health officials are forecasting dwindling hospital beds in the coming months.
 As COVID-19 cases are not demonstration any signs of peaking, hospitals throughout the world are being strained.
-More than half of the world's intensive care unit capacity is occupied with patients who have COVID-19, and restricted hospital capacity is estimated to represent consequences for both COVID-19 and non-COVID-19 patients, thus prompting the hospital beds market share.
+More than half of the world's intensive care unit capacity is occupied with patients who have COVID-19, and restricted hospital capacity is estimated to represent consequences for both COVID-19 and non-COVID-19 patients, thus prompting the global hospital beds market share.

 Increasing Prevalence Of Chronic Diseases